PhantasmicSky/NodestoneBuilder/README.md

 - All jobs that are currently out in GMS (47 Jobs) is supported.
 - Kain is Currently in Korean until it comes out to GMS.
+- Mo Xuan is Currently in Trad.
+Chinese until it comes out to GMS (If it will even release outside TMS/CMS).